Defect binding-unbinding transition in active nematic membranes: Numerical results

 In Fig.~\ref{fig:pattern}, we show representative snapshots of the Schlieren texture $Q^2_{xy} (\bm{r})$ (left column) and the membrane height $h(\bm{r})$ (right column) during the time evolution from $t = 0$ to $t = 400$.
 As the system evolves, both the orientation field and the height field undergo coarsening, leading to the formation of ordered domains.
 In the later stage, the system reaches a statistically steady state of active turbulence, which is characterized by the continuous creation and annihilation of $+1/2$ and $-1/2$ defect pairs accompanied by vortex formation.

 To investigate this domain growth in more detail, we calculate the spatial correlation functions $C_Q(|\bm{r}-\bm{r}'|, t) = \langle Q_{ij}(\bm{r}, t) Q_{ij}(\bm{r}', t) \rangle - \langle Q_{ij}^2 \rangle$ and $C_H(|\bm{r}-\bm{r}'|, t) = \langle h(\bm{r}, t) h(\bm{r}', t) \rangle - \langle h^2 \rangle$.
+Figures 2(a) and 2(c) show the full spatial correlation functions $C_Q(r)$ and $C_H(r)$ in the late stage ($t=1000$).
+In the low-activity regime ($\zeta \leq 0.3$), both correlation functions exhibit pronounced oscillatory behavior.
+The oscillation in $C_H(r)$ reflects the formation of a bumpy, highly deformed membrane structure.
+Furthermore, the corresponding oscillation in $C_Q(r)$ indicates that the orientational field is strongly dragged by this geometric deformation due to the anisotropic curvature coupling.
+Conversely, in the high-activity regime ($\zeta \geq 0.4$), these oscillations are strongly suppressed.
 The correlation lengths $\xi_Q(t)$ and $\xi_H(t)$ are then determined from these functions as the distance $r$ at which they decay to half of their initial value, i.e., $C(r=\xi) = C(r=0)/2$.
 We show the time evolution of these correlation lengths for different parameter sets in Fig.~\ref{fig:corlength}.
-The orientational correlation length, $\xi_Q(t)$ (Fig.~2(a)), exhibits faster growth compared to the height correlation length, $\xi_H(t)$ (Fig.2(b)), prior to reaching the steady state.
+The orientational correlation length, $\xi_Q(t)$ (Fig.~2(b)), exhibits faster growth compared to the height correlation length, $\xi_H(t)$ (Fig.~2(d)), prior to reaching the steady state.
 However, in the low activity regime ($\zeta \leq 0.3$), $\xi_Q(t)$ initially exhibits rapid growth comparable to the high-activity case, but subsequently merges onto the $\xi_H(t)$ curve.
 As shown in the inset of Fig.~2(b), the ratio of the correlation lengths, $\xi_Q / \xi_H$, converges to approximately $0.9$ in the late stage.
 This indicates that the defect coarsening is limited by the slow membrane deformation and extends the previous result for the passive case~\cite{uchida2002dynamics} to the low activity regime.

 Based on the equation of motion Eq.~\eqref{eq:h}, the relaxation of the membrane height is governed by the fourth-order derivative term ($\nabla^2 \nabla^2 h$).
 This implies that the membrane evolves according to subdiffusive dynamics, resulting in a relaxation process that is significantly slower than the diffusive relaxation of the orientational field.
 Our fitting analysis for the case of $\zeta=0.2$ yields a growth exponent of approximately 0.14 in the low activity regime (black dotted line in Fig. 2(a)).
 This value is in good agreement with the slow coarsening dynamics reported in previous numerical simulations of passive fluid membranes, where the coupling to membrane deformation limits the texture growth\cite{uchida2002dynamics}.
 In contrast, at higher activity levels, the active stress dominates over the membrane relaxation.
 Consequently, the orientational correlation length $\xi_Q(t)$ decouples from the height correlation length $\xi_H(t)$ and exhibits rapid growth, eventually saturating as the system enters an active turbulence.